awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-executeScript.md

 For examples of installing and importing `AWS.Tools` modules, and using PowerShell Core cmdlets in runbooks, see [ Walkthrough: Using Document Builder to create a custom runbook](automation-walk-document-builder.md)\.

 **Note**
-Each `aws:executeScript` action can run up to a maximum duration of 600 seconds \(ten minutes\)\.
+Each `aws:executeScript` action can run up to a maximum duration of 600 seconds \(10 minutes\)\.
 You can limit the timeout by specifying the `timeoutSeconds` parameter for an `aws:executeScript` step\.

 **Input**
 Provide the runtime and handler required to run the provided Python 3\.6, Python 3\.7, or PowerShell Core 6\.0 script\.